Corey B.Welcher

 Design by me via www.Moo.com

-Throughout my 15 year career at the NIH, my administrative and project management roles helped to "facilitate science" by supporting NIH leadership.
+Throughout my 15 year career at the NIH, my administrative and project management and analysis roles helped to "facilitate science" by supporting NIH leadership.
+I am proud of my work and the people I was lucky to work alongside at NIH.
+I am now really enjoying life on the other side, as a researcher.

 Check out what I'm up to -->

-My favorite personal traits
+My favorite personal values

 CURIOSITY I prefer to stay curious about the world around me and enjoy asking questions.
 I strive to process what I learn into wisdom for myself and my community.
 This character trait has drawn me to explore physical and educational trainings and pursuits that bring me a lot of joy- including some listed here: